Waelson/Web-App-High-Availability-Cloudformation/README.md

-# Infrastructure Highly Available to Web Application on AWS
+# High Availability to Web Application on AWS
 Template to create infrastructure highly available to web app based on AWS Cloudformation.
 <br/>
 <h4>How to use:</h4>